Posted on August 23, 2013

 - Rhode Island’s concealed handgun licensing process includes a requirement that the applicant pass a target shooting test.
 R.I.
 Gen. Laws § 11-47-15.
 Rhode Island does not require firing training or testing for other handgun licensees.
 Likewise, none of the other states listed above requires such training as part of its safety training or certification.
 Hawaii includes firing training as one of several options available to applicants to satisfy the firearms safety training requirement.
 Haw.
 Rev. Stat.
 Ann. § 134-2(g). [↩]

 - The most comprehensive system of regulating the purchase, possession and ownership of firearms combines licensing of gun owners with registration of all firearms.
-Additional information on registration of firearms, including the features of comprehensive registration laws, is contained in the Registration of Firearms Policy Summary. [↩]
+Additional information on registration of firearms, including the features of comprehensive registration laws, is contained in our summary on the Registration of Firearms. [↩]

-- See the Reporting of Lost or Stolen Firearms policy summary for further information about this requirement. [↩]
+- See our summary on Reporting Lost or Stolen Firearms for further information about this requirement. [↩]

 - See, e.g., Haw.
 Rev. Stat. § 134-2.
-See the Retention of Records and Reporting of Sales Policy Summary for more information about these laws. [↩]
+See our summary on Maintaining Records and Reporting Gun Sales for more information about these laws. [↩]